Btibert3/rapidminer-fashion-mnist/README.md

-# rapidminer-fashion-mnist
+# About

-Example of Image Classification Tasks with RapidMiner
+I recently saw a request on RapidMiner's community forums asking for an example of classifying Images with the software.
+This repo will act as the center for this tutorial.